Anusha-Suvarna/Market_Segmentation/README.md

 1. Ensure Python environment with required libraries is set up.
 2. Clone the repository.
-3. Access the 'dataset' folder and place the 'Marketing_data.csv' file.
+3. Access the `Dataset` folder with `Marketing_data.csv` file.
-4. Use the Jupyter Notebook 'Project_Credit_Card_Segmentation.ipynb' to execute the code step-by-step.
+4. Use the Jupyter Notebook `Market Segmentation_.ipynb' to execute the code step-by-step.

 ## Results